3 Negatives Of Demo Trading To Keep In Mind

 To give you an example – Say a trader starts with a $10000 demo account, and they risk 10% per trade.
 Luck happens to be on their side with these positions, and the account ends up at a balance of 1 million USD.

-When they rush to open a real account, it doesn’t how many times this trader read to risk 2% or less.
+When they rush to open a real account, it doesn’t matter how many times this trader was told to risk 2% or less.
 The same 10% per trade will be used because they “have everything figured out.”

 Do they make that same return?
 No!
 Soon enough, they lose all their money because this trader bet too big, too often!